Peymankor/medium_blogs/2024/08-Aug/RL-Inventory/main.md

 optimal_policy = ql.get_optimal_policy()
 ```

-### Results
+**Results**

-Now that we have the optimum policy found from the Q learning method, we can visualize the results and see what they look like.
-The axis states, which is a tuple of (alpha, beta), and the y-axis is the "Optimum" order.
+Now that we have the optimum policy found from the Q-learning method, we can visualize the results and see what they look like.
+The axis states, which is a tuple of (alpha, beta), and the y-axis is the "optimum" order.

 ![Optimum Policy](./Fig/qlearningpolicy.png)

 Couples of learning can be done by looking at the plot.
-First, as we go toward the right, we see that the number of optimum orders decreases.
+First, as we go toward the right, we see that the number of orders decreases.
 When we go right, the alpha value increases (in-hand inventory), meaning we need to "order" less, as inventory in place can fulfill the demand.
 Secondly, When alpha is constant, with increasing beta, we lower the order of new sites.
-It can be understood that this is due to the fact that when "we have more item "on inventory" we do not need incras the orders.
+It can be understood that this is due to the fact that when "we have more item "on order" we do not need increase the orders.

-### Compare the Policy to Base Line
+**Compare the Policy to Base Line**

 Now that we used Q-learning to find the optimal policy (how many orders are given to the state (state)) , now we want to compare it to the baseline policy and calculate the total rate in both cases and see what the policy obtained from Q-learning has any advantage over the baseline policy.
 The baseline policy is just to "order up to policy", which simply means you look at hand inventory and the on-order inventory and "order up to "meet the capacity of the inventory.
 We can write simple code to write this policy in Python format here: